wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

-## IngressController
+## Ingress Controller

-Inside the `kube-system` namespace, look at the resources related to `ingress-nginx`.
+Look at the resources located in the `ingress-nginx` namespace.

 Examine the DaemonSet to answer the following questions:

 * Where are the nginx pods running?
 * How is that achieved?
-* What are the ports they exposed?
+* What are the ports they expose?

 Ask your trainer to indicate the public DNS record for the `lb` and try to connect to the exposed Nginx.